tchap/go-dwarves/README.md

 general-purpose library that would do the synchronization for me, according to the conditions I specify.
 And this is the result.

+## Status ##

+I am still working on this, the API may still change.

+Also some code comments need to be added so that GoDoc is not so empty.

 ## Usage ##

 ```go